Charlotte Catholic High School: Lacrosse

 On May 15, 2010, the Charlotte Catholic Women's Lacrosse team became the first North Carolina Women's Lacrosse state champions in NCHSAA history.
 The Men's Lacrosse team won its first NCHSAA state championship in 2014.

 Rugby

 Charlotte Catholic's Rugby team in 2010 had a perfect regular season and won all three of its matches at USA Rugby South High School Championships, advancing to the National championships.
 In 2011, Charlotte Catholic again competed in the National Championships finishing in 4th place.

 Basketball

-During the 2015–2016 school year Charlotte Catholic won both the men's basketball and football 4A State Championships.
+During the 2015–2016 school year Charlotte Catholic won both the men's basketball and football 4A state championships.

 Catholic and Country Day Football Rivalry

 The Cook (Oddo) Cup is an annual football game between Charlotte Catholic and Charlotte Country Day School (CCDS), with the football fields alternating schools each year.
 The cup is named after Country Day's Coach Cook.

 Football

-Catholic won their first football state championship in 1977.
-In 2005, the Cougars won the NCHSAA Division 3AA Football State Championship, after winning the 2AA Title in 2004.
-Catholic went 32–0 during the 2004 and 2005 seasons.
+Catholic won their first NCHSAA football state championship in 1977.
+In 2005, the Cougars won the NCHSAA 3AA state championship, after winning the 2AA state championship in 2004.
+Catholic went 32–0 over the span of the 2004 and 2005 seasons.
 After taking over from Coach Oddo in 2014, new head coach Mike Brodowicz has led Catholic to unprecedented success in football.
-Since then, Brodowicz led Catholic to the NCHSAA 4A state championship game in his first season, falling to New Bern High School.
-In 2015, Brodowicz led Catholic to their first 4A State Championship, defeating Junius H Rose High School of Greenville, NC.
-In 2016, Catholic lost to James B. Dudley High School (led by future Virginia Tech QB Hendon Hooker) in the NCHSAA Semi-Finals.
-Catholic was moved to 3A for all sports, and the 3A classification for football in 2017.
-Catholic won three straight State Championships in football from 2017–2019: 2017 over Havelock High School, 2018 over Jacksonville High School, and 2019 over Southern Nash High School.
-They now reside in the Southern Carolinas Conference, consisting mainly of teams from Union County such as Weddington High School, Marvin Ridge High School, and Monroe High School.
+Since then, Brodowicz led Catholic to the NCHSAA 4A state championship game in his first season, falling to New Bern High School in the title game.
+In 2015, Brodowicz led Catholic to their first 4A state championship victory, defeating Junius H Rose High School.
+In 2016, Catholic lost to James B. Dudley High School (led by future Virginia Tech QB Hendon Hooker) in the NCHSAA semi-finals.
+In 2017, Catholic was moved to 3A for all sports and the 3A classification for football.
+Catholic won three straight state championships in football from 2017–2019: 2017 over Havelock High School, 2018 over Jacksonville High School, and 2019 over Southern Nash High School.
 Catholic was recognized by MaxPreps as the best football program in North Carolina during the 2010s.